Random spanning forests, Markov matrix spectra and well distributed points: Re-reading Micchelli-Willoughby proof

 Before starting the proof we note, following~\cite{M10}, that equation (\ref{acqua_di_rosa}) can be rewritten as

 which gives the following interpretation.
 The process leaves the measure, or ``state'', $\nu^x_k$ at rate $\lambda_{k, R}$ to be absorbed in $R$ or to decay into $\nu^x_{k - 1}$.
-Provided that $\nu^x_k$ and $\nu^x_{k - 1}$ are indeed non-negative measures, this can be turned into a rigorous mathematical statement~\cite{M00}.
+This can be turned into a rigorous mathematical statement~\cite{M00}, provided that $\nu^x_k$ and $\nu^x_{k - 1}$ are indeed non-negative measures, as claimed in Theorem~\ref{macine}.
 Then, by looking at the different decay times up to an exponential time $T_q$ that is independent from the process, and by observing that, by Hamilton-Cayley theorem, the process leaves the state $\nu^x_0$ at rate $\lambda_{0, R}$ only to be absorbed in $R$, we get, for all $x$ and $y$ in $R^c$,